Who can deliver a non-government program?

 - not duplicate the services jobactive providers are contracted to deliver under jobactive; and

 - not be undertaken by a jobactive provider or a related entity of the jobactive provider.

 The Department may contact your organisation if more information is needed and will notify you of the outcome once the assessment is complete.
-Where a programme has been approved, the Department will inform local jobactive providers in the relevant Employment Region/s.
+Where a program has been approved, the Department will inform local jobactive providers in the relevant Employment Region/s.

-If your programme is not approved as suitable for Annual Activity Requirement purposes, a jobactive provider may still be able to refer job seekers at any stage while they are with jobactive.
+If your program is not approved as suitable for Annual Activity Requirement purposes, a jobactive provider may still be able to refer job seekers at any stage while they are with jobactive.
 However, their participation in the activity will not count towards meeting their Annual Activity Requirement.

 How can my organisation apply?